BrianMorse12604/151AGroupProject/writeup.md

 ### First Model - Regression (Milestone 3)

+#### Results Analysis

+The difference in validation and training error in combination with extreme coefficient values was a clear sign of overfitting for the original linear regression model and a failure on the model’s part to understand the true importance of different features.
+We attempted to fix this issue by implementing a Ridge Regression to counter larger coefficients and reduce the error, which did in fact make a significant difference.
+However, when trying to make further improvement with polynomial data and feature elimination, there was not as much improvement as expected, perhaps since a lot of features do not actually make a huge impact on a user and thus would not effect the model whether the feature is included or not.

+In terms of where we are on the fitting graph with this model, we are on the left side before the ideal range for model complexity, with a simple model and high predictive errors.
+We also noticed that the validation error never seemed to increase at all as we increased the model complexity, further indicating that we were before the ideal range for model complexity.

 #### Conclusion and Next Steps
-Upon exploring a Linear Regression model, we came to the conclusion that Linear Regression is not sufficient for predicting Airbnb's review rating given our dataset.
+Upon exploring a Linear Regression model, we came to the conclusion that Linear Regression may not be sufficient for predicting Airbnb's review rating given our dataset.
 This is demonstrated in both our initial Linear Regression model and our improved reduced Ridge Regression Model.
-Although consistent, our final model still produced high error values, indicating it was not accurately predicting the rating reviews.
+Although consistent, our final model still produced high error values, indicating it may not be accurately predicting the rating reviews as much as a model could be.

 One possible area of improvement for this regression model includes further investigation into the importance of each of the features and their relationships with each other to see what the best subset of features truly is to limit the error, but currently, it seems like most changes would not be significant for this model’s improvement and that it would most likely only make a small decrease.

-The next two models we are thinking of doing are neural networks and decision regression trees.
+The next two models we are thinking of doing are decision regression trees and neural networks.
 This is because those are two other common types of models that tend to do well with regression problems and may be able to overcome the challenges that a regression model can not.
 These more complicated models have automatic feature learning and can recognize nonlinear relationships between data.
 Therefore, compared to a traditional regression model that performs well with linear data relationships, our future models may be able to recognize underlying patterns and fit the data more, thus decreasing the final error.

 ### Second Model - Decision Tree Regressor (Milestone 4)